OpenTermsArchive/contrib-versions/XfinityWebServices/Terms of Service.md

 If Comcast believes in its sole discretion that any subscriber name, account name, or email address (collectively, an "**Identifier**") on the Email Service may be used for, or is being used for, any misleading, fraudulent, or other improper or illegal purpose, Comcast (i) reserves the right to block access to and prevent the use of any of these Identifiers and (ii) may at any time require any customer to change his or her Identifier.
 In addition, Comcast may at any time reserve any identifiers on the Email Service for its own purposes.

-Revised and Effective: May 17, 2018
+Revised and Effective: October 31, 2019